-Documentation of practical training
+Documentation of practical skills

 Minimum demands for everyone working in the Animal facility

-- Safe handling of animals
+- Safe handling of animals ("tunnel" or "cup" action)

-- Recognize pain and distress in animals
+- Recognize symptoms of pain and suffering in animals

-- Humane killing of animals
+- Humane killing of animals (CO2 or neck snapping)

 How much training is necessary depends on the complexity of procedures and your ability to master those.
 A supervisor must document that you master procedures as such a level that you don’t cause unnecessary stress for the animals or anything that can bias the results of the experiments.
 In case you are using special equipment you also have to document that you can operate it properly.

 The requirement for practical training is outcome based, which means that the length of training is not relevntt, regardless of whether it takes you a day or 3 months.
 What is important, is that the candidate can show that he/she is mastering the techniques and procedures that will be used in the project at a certain level.